tchumphrey65/Pewlett-Hackard-Analysis/README.md

 ## Results
 ### 1. The Number of Retiring Employees by Title

+The total list of retirement eligible employees in the dataabase is 133,766.
+The file that contains this result is contained below.
+This file requires analysis as it contains duplicates where employees have changed rols, titles or been promoted.

 This analysis identified 72,458 employees currently employed by Pewlett-Hackard who qualify for retirement.
 The retiring employees come from 7 different job titles.
 The table is provided below.